PaloAltoNetworks/ReferenceArchitectures/Azure-Panorama/Readme.md

 FEATURES:
-- You may choose the version of software Panorama is running (9.1.2, 10.0.0 or latest).
+- You may choose the version of software Panorama is running (9.1.2, 10.1.5).

 # Support